Green Screen Wizard Pro Batch/Event 6.0 with Editor

 Printed Images

 You can run the Batch Process and the Batch Printing at the same time.
-In this configuration when you snap the shutter a green screen image will go into the batch source folder at that time the Batch Process will process it and then put it in the combined output folder.
+In this configuration when you snap the shutter a green screen image will go into the batch source folder.
+At that time the Batch Process will process it and then put it in the combined output folder.
 The Batch print process will detect the new file and print it so every time you click the shutter a print will come out.

 nikon.jpg